jiunshyong/rpi-temp/README.md

-# rpi-temp
+## rpi-temp
 rpi-temp is a Raspberry-pi temperature sensor node with DS18B20 digital temperature sensor which uses Nagios check to monitor server rack ambient temperature.
 It is based on Rasbian OS and Raspberry pi 2B platform.

 Implementation: a SysV init script (rpi_temp.sh) daemonizes the main Python3 script (rpi_temp.py) for ambient temperature data collection.
 A remote Nagios check (check_rpitemp) will query the data collection file on a fixed interval and display the current temperature reading plus corresponding alert on the remote Nagios server dashboard.
 Alert types are OK, WARNING, CRITICAL which are based on temperature readings.

-# Hardware Design & Configuration
+## Hardware Design & Configuration
 The hardware components are a breadboard, 40-pin GPIO breakout board for Raspberry Pi, a DS18B20 digital temperature sensor, a 0.10mF capacitor, and jumper wires.

-Three options of jumper wire connectivity could be used: 1.Pi Cobbler+ 40-pin GPIO breakout board.
-2.T-Cobber Plus 40-pin GPIO breakout board.
-3.Direct jumper wire connectivity between breadboard and Raspberry Pi GPIO.
+Three options of jumper wire connectivity could be used:
+1. Pi Cobbler+ 40-pin GPIO breakout board.
+2. T-Cobber Plus 40-pin GPIO breakout board.
+3. Direct jumper wire connectivity between breadboard and Raspberry Pi GPIO.
 Note: direct jumper wire connectivity is the lowest cost.
 Fritzing is used for breadboard diagram design.

 **Option 1: Pi Cobbler+ 40-pin GPIO breakout board**